NorfairKing/eden/doc/technical-details.md

 title: Contracts
 ---

-EDEN makes some assumptions with respect to how you structure your solutions and how your makefiles work.
+EDEN makes some assumptions with respect to how you structure your solutions, how your makefiles work and how your programs work.
 This pages explains how you can make sure that EDEN knows what to do with your solutions.

 ### Environment variables